leesugil/leesugil.github.io/docs/about.markdown

 Thanks for visiting this page, hope it helped your day!

-[Let me know](https://github.com/leesugil/leesugil.github.io) if you have any suggestions ☕️
+Here's my <a href="https://github.com/leesugil/leesugil.github.io/tree/gh-pages" target="_blank" rel="noopener noreferrer">Let me know</a> if you have any suggestions ☕️